2ndcouteau/elixir-stone/README.md

 client wallet or between a client wallet and multiple clients wallets.
 Every money transfer are compliant with the norm ISO_4217.

+###### What will you be able to do ?:

+With this program, you can create and delete client accounts.
+For each account, create new wallets with a particular currency and a defined amount.
+With these accounts, you will be able to make transfers between them.
+And finally you can make conversion between two different currencies.

+All currencies available are compliant with the ISO_4217.
+You can use them with there conventional codes like "EUR", "978", 978.

+All currency rates are updated each hour from fixer.io

+Clients are identified by an ID which is a multiple of 1000.
+Ex: 5000, 68000, etc.
+There is also a name, to help to make the distinction between clients.

+###### Known bugs:

+When a `currency code` is provide as an integer, if the `code < 100`, it will not work because of string_to_integer conversion.
+Use the string type like "008", or the letter code like "ALL".

 ---
 ### <u>How to install :